aaslinur/personal-website/README.md

-This repository is used to manage my [personal website](https://aasli.info).
-The webstite was designed using the [Hugo Academic Theme](https://github.com/wowchemy/starter-hugo-academic).
+This repository is used to manage my [personal website](https://aasli.info), which was designed using the [Hugo Academic Theme](https://github.com/wowchemy/starter-hugo-academic).

 ___________________________________________________________________________________________________________________________________________________________